AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/30-complexity-analysis.md

 We will also derive relationships between the maximum number of chains at a level of nesting, $N_i$, and the maximum network throughput at that level of nesting, $T_i$.
 For most existing blockchain designs, $N_1 = 1$.

+With regards to simplexes, we are particularly concerned with the complexity of a \emph{maximal} simplex -- i.e., the simplex with the highest TPS possible.

+\defineTerm{Maximal Simplex}{
+    A simplex with the maximum TPS under given $O(c)$ constraints }

 Additionally, $O(k_i)$ is \emph{defined} as $O(k_i) \equiv O(c)$.
 This is reasonable provided there are no $O(c)$ bottlenecks, e.g., network bandwidth, CPU throughput, memory requirements, etc (\autoref{sec:a-principle-of-scaling}).